 Wessex Stoma Support Group provides non-medical support and advice to all ostomates and their families throughout all stages of ostomy surgery, prior to surgery, during hospital stay and aftercare.
 This might include home or hospital visits by their trained members, or simply a phone call.

 Their aim is to work closely with Salisbury District Hospital for the benefit of group members, or any ostomates looking to join the group, and inform health professionals of the need for support groups for ostomates.
 They provide a friendly ear, social gatherings, support and information to patients at the stoma clinic at Salisbury District Hospital and at other hospitals when requested.

 More about the Festival

-We hope to run a full programme of music again throughout the week.
+We ran a full programme of music again throughout the week.
 Individuals and groups of musicians as well as singing groups, choirs, and school choirs from both Primary and Secondary schools entertain our visitors.
 The music programme is as much a part of the Festival as the artistic exhibits.

-The Church Café will provide delicious home cooked refreshments throughout the week which is very popular.
+The Church Café provided delicious home cooked refreshments throughout the week which is very popular.
 The time and talents of many members of the congregation and all the participating organisations make the whole event possible, overseen by a small organising committee.

 Entry to visit the Festival is free but donations are welcome as visitors leave.
 Thanks to the generosity of visitors making donations and the profits from the Festival Café, the church is able to donate equal sums to the two chosen charities and the Church itself benefits from an equal sum towards its maintenance and upkeep.